About Cigna Alcohol and Drug Rehab Coverage

 - Deductible: This is the annual amount you must pay before Cigna will begin covering expenses.6

-It’s important to reach out to your provider to verify your coverage before you enter any form of rehabilitation treatment.
+It’s important to reach out to your provider to check your insurance coverage before you enter any form of rehabilitation treatment.

-Does Cigna Insurance Cover Inpatient and Outpatient Rehab?
+Does Cigna Insurance Cover Inpatient and Outpatient Drug and Alcohol Rehab?

-Cigna health insurance will cover inpatient rehabilitation and outpatient treatment in most cases (though this may change depending on your specific plan and circumstances).
-If you need inpatient or outpatient treatment for a mental health, behavioral health, or substance abuse problem at a Cigna network facility, you may have to pay for costs such as the deductible, copayment, co-insurance, and prescription medications (if you require medication assisted treatment).10, 11
+Cigna health insurance will cover detox, inpatient rehabilitation, and outpatient treatment in most cases (though this may change depending on your specific plan and circumstances).
+If you need inpatient or outpatient treatment for a mental health, behavioral health, or substance abuse problem at a Cigna network facility, you may have to pay for costs such as the deductible, copayment, coinsurance and prescription medications (if you require medication-assisted treatment).10,11

 You should follow your employer’s medical plan requirements and schedule an appointment with a doctor, counselor, therapist, or treatment hospital.
 You can also work with these individuals or groups when coordinating your treatment, care, or referral.
 Your Cigna plan documents include details about treatment that may require prior approval by Cigna before you can begin.

 If needed, your inpatient and outpatient treatment may be combined with follow-up case management services.
 Cigna offers coaching and support programs, as well as referrals to local community support groups and online resources.10,11